 There has been no change in our internal control over financial reporting during the fourth quarter of Fiscal 2019 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-Although additional controls were introduced during the fourth quarter of Fiscal 2019 related to the opening balance sheet and consolidation of City Gear financial activity, we primarily used our existing internal control over financial reporting in connection with the consolidation of our financial statements for Fiscal 2019.
+Although additional controls were introduced during the fourth quarter of Fiscal 2019 related to the opening balance sheet and consolidation of City Gear financial activity, we primarily used our existing internal control over financial statements for Fiscal 2019.